Originally published in October 2020, this resource guide was most recently updated and expanded in August 2021.

 - Niche makes a difference: Business coaches who work primarily with executive clients command $330 per session.
 In contrast, life coaches serving individual clients are earning an average of $130 per hour.

 So how about clients?

 If you're a new coach with only 2 or 3 clients right now, don't despair!
 The number of active clients on your roster has a strong correlation with how long you’ve been working in the field.
 According to the ICF, active coach practitioners are serving 11.7 clients at a time.
 For life coaches with 10+ years of experience, the average number of active clients is 15.
 But for life coaches with less than a year in practice, their average is 6 clients.

 How much time do life coaches spend with one-on-one clients?

 When the ICF says the average life coach works 12 hours per week, they're talking about session hours.
 But of course, there's always more to the story!
 Further on in this article, we'll break down how most coaches actually spend their time, both in and outside of client sessions.

 Dig deeper into the ICF Coach Salary report and you’ll discover some interesting facts:

-- Most successful coaches diversify their revenue streams, expanding their services beyond 1:1 coaching.
-67% of coaches with more than 10 years of experience offer three or more additional services.
+94% of coaches with 10 or more years of experience offer three or more additional services.
 We're talking related activities such as group coaching programs and online courses.
 In contrast, only 34% of coaches with less than 1 year of experience are doing the same.